 The company you choose should share your values, understand what motivates you, and care about your measures of success.
 This applies to all parts of your business from metrics and goals to employee engagement and retention.
 When your mission and vision are united with your provider, they not only become an extension of your team but are also are invested in your growth.

-Ask how they find top talent in your function and industry, and find out their recruiting and hiring process.
-While you’re at it, look at their company and employee profiles on LinkedIn and ask for bios of top managers and leadership to make sure their backgrounds will work well with your business.
+Ask potential vendors how they find top talent in your function and industry and find out their recruiting and hiring process.
+While you’re at it, look at their company and employee profiles on LinkedIn and ask for the bios of top managers and leadership to make sure their backgrounds will work well with your business.